BLIND FLIGHT - OVERVIEW

 Despite Blind Flight’s considerable critical success and timeliness (see New York Times film review) - the abuses of detainees by US military in Iraq were in the headlines - and a very good reception at film festivals like the Tribeca in New York, where Ian Hart won Best Actor Award, it was seen by US distributors as an ‘art’ film.
 And by then the ‘art’ film was feeling the squeeze of the new, far more conservative order.
 Perhaps the film’s human scale treatment of Brian’s and John’s ‘terrorist’ captors was also a deterrent in the then still very pro-Iraq War climate.

-I’d long felt that DVD would be a vital market for ‘Blind Flight’, particularly in the UK given the ‘niche’ market of the story’s books’ 1.5 million readership.
+I’d long felt that DVD would be a vital market for Blind Flight, particularly in the UK given the ‘niche’ market of the story’s books’ 1.5 million readership.
 But for reasons beyond my knowledge and control the DVD promotion marketing didn’t work out as I’d hoped.
-Apart from some ill-prepared and remarkably shortsighted recordings of some 'bonus' material to accompany the film on its DVD version- it didn't feature interviews with Brian Keenan and John McCarthy, a notable potential selling point to all the aficionados of the story - I saw little or nothing in the media put out by Blind Flight's UK DVD distributor about its DVD launch and circulation.
+Apart from some ill-prepared recordings of some 'bonus' material to accompany the film on its DVD version and the failure to feature interviews with Brian Keenan and John McCarthy, a notable potential selling point to all the aficionados of the story, I saw little or nothing in the media put out about its DVD launch and circulation.’

 Blind Flight's very good ratings for its BBC1 premiere in October 2006 - it led the late-night ratings with 700,000 staying up until 1.00am to watch it - pointed to the film's potential DVD marketability which I'd envisaged.